KianFo/KayKam/README.md

 Also in profile tap, you can change your user's information Such as first/last name and .... .

-Now let's talk about hour advanced login/register and logout system.
+Now let's talk about our advanced login/register and logout system.
 We tried to handle all kind of errors on it so with each Wrong input value you will encounter an error.
 In register page we ask you to enter your first/last name and username and a password